AkimasaKajitani/Alteryx_WorkflowDocumentation/README.md

 ## How to Use
 ### Install Additional Python Packages
-Start Alteryx Designer with Administrator privileges, open the workflow, and run it to install the required Python packages.
+Start Alteryx Designer with **Administrator privileges**, open the workflow, and run it to install the required Python packages.
 If you are unfamiliar with this, right-click Designer and select "Run as Administrator," then execute install_python_pkg.yxmd.

 ### GenAI Version Preparation
 1. Create an LLM Connection in Alteryx One (Admin privileges required).
     - Using a high-speed model is recommended.
-2. Configure the LLM Override tool to use your LLM connection.
+2. Configure the **LLM Override tool** to use your LLM connection.

 ### Gemini Version Preparation
-1. Obtain a Gemini API key from Google AI Studio.
+1. Obtain a Gemini API key from **Google AI Studio**.
-2. Enter the API key into the Gemini Macro settings.
+2. Enter the API key into the **Gemini Macro** settings.

 ### Common Steps
-1. Extract and place workflow icon files into an icon folder located directly inside the folder where your workflows are saved.
+1. Extract and place workflow icon files into an `icon` folder located directly inside the folder where your workflows are saved.
-2. Save the files you want to document in a workflow folder (or update the Directory tool configuration to point to your desired folder).
+2. Save the files you want to document in a `workflow` folder (or update the Directory tool configuration to point to your desired folder).
-3. Set the language in the Text Input tool (ID 300).
+3. Set the language in the **Text Input tool (ID 300)**.
 The default is English.
-To use Japanese, set the enabled column for the ja record to 1 and leave the en record blank.
+To use Japanese, set the `enabled` column for the `ja` record to `1` and leave the `en` record blank.
 4. Run the workflow.

 ## Important Notes
 - Expect a wait time during the LLM processing phase.
 Additionally, creating the canvas image via the Python tool takes a bit of time.
-- LIf you wish to skip the LLM processing, check the Detour Tool (ID 276) to divert the flow to the right.
+- LIf you wish to skip the LLM processing, check the **Detour Tool (ID 276)** to divert the flow to the right.
 - If you see the following error, you have reached the LLM rate limit.
 Please reduce the number of workflows processed simultaneously:
     >"Warning: Prompt (279): Error occurred in LLM response generation: 429 Client Error: Too Many Requests for url: https://us1.alteryxcloud.com/aims/v1/generatedContent "
 - For very large workflows, some LLMs or models may fail to process the request or stop outputting mid-way.
 Please consider switching models in such cases.